 (Imagine wanting to be treated with respect!
 Hilarious!
 Also, for the record, the singular “they” is not some newfangled invention of “those damn SJW’s.”
 There’s at least one example of it in Shakespeare.
 See A Comedy of Errors, Act IV, Scene 3.)

 It’s almost not worth saying that this is a generational thing, and when the boomers have passed on, their faux indignation over being asked to be a decent human being will die with them.
-In a couple decades, this debate will seem as weird to us as a prof who insists that freedom of expression means that he has the right to use the n-word to refer to students who are people of colour.

 But let’s take the question of whether we should debate another person’s pronouns at face value, just for fun.
 Academia is supposed to be an anything-goes bare-knuckle cage-match of ideas, right?
 Are there legitimate reasons why we might not want to have a debate over pronouns?